kwgoodman/femto/README.rst

 **some_sums**, written in C, contains several implementations of a sum function.
 To keep things simple the input array must be at least 2d and the axis of summation cannot be None.
+Limiting ourselves to the 1d case would have be even simpler.
+But I am interested in both summing along an axis where the array elements are closely packed in memory (e.g. axis=-1 of a C contiguous array) and where they are widely spaced (axis=0).
+Both cases require different optimizations.

 My goal is to find fast ways to implement reduction functions (sum, mean, std, max, nansum, etc.) that are bound by memory I/O. I chose summation as a